openlibhums/memory-alpha/content/pages/support/article-management/article-sections.md

   This determines whether this section is publicly discoverable and put forward for indexing.
 Check the box to enable indexing.

 - Auto-assign editors
-  This determines whether articles submitted to this section will be automatically assigned to the notified (section) editors (as determined in the preceeding **Section editors** and **Editors** settings).
+  This determines whether articles submitted to this section will be automatically assigned to the notified (section) editors (as determined in the preceding **Section editors** and **Editors** settings).
 Tick this box to enable auto-assignment.

 Sections can always be edited, but they cannot be deleted when articles have been assigned to this section.
 If you wish to remove a section that already has articles assigned to it, first migrate all of the articles using this section to a different section.
 Once this has been done, the **Delete** button will become available.